 - Those who feel comfortable installing leaked software.

 - Those who feel uncomfortable with part, or all, of the manual installation instructions.

 - Those who don’t know how to properly downgrade to Oreo.
 The developer says downgrading will be difficult.

-As Samsung makes progress behind the scenes, we should see a more stable version of Android Pie leak for the Galaxy S9 and Galaxy S9+.
+As Samsung makes progress behind the scenes, we should see more stable versions of Android Pie leak for the Galaxy S9 and Galaxy S9+.

 For now, most Galaxy S9 users should stay put on official Android Oreo software.